Primary

 Start with a very light kettlebell—this exercise humbles even strong athletes.
 Crush the handle with everything you have; the grip creates tension throughout your entire arm and shoulder complex.
 Keep your elbow at 90 degrees and move extremely slowly.

-Want Bottom-Up Kettlebell Carry in your program?
+See where Bottom-Up Kettlebell Carry fits in your weekly plan

 Clean a kettlebell to rack position, then flip to bottoms-up.